Gewerd-Strauss/DistractLess/README.md

 When setting up criteria sets for this mode, please ensure you are running in [diagnostics mode](#4-entering-and-exiting-diagnostics-mode) first.

 A detailed flowsheet of each mode can be found in [5.
-Understanding the filter mechanism](#5-understanding-the-filter-mechanism)
+Understanding the filter](#5-understanding-the-filter)

 ### 3. Accessing and editing the settings

 In order to access the settings, double-click the author-section of the bar at the bottom of the main window _once_ (cf. Figure 5).
 You should hear a high-pitched double-beep, but you might also not depending on a variety of factors outside of my control.
-Afterwards, every double-click on the second section (DistractLess v.W.X.Y.Z) will open the settings dialogue (cf Figure 6).
+Afterwards, every double-click on the second section (DistractLess v.W.X.Y.Z) will open the settings dialogue (cf. Figure 6).
+Alternatively, pressing `Ctrl+O` while  the main window is active will also open the GUI.

 ![Figure 5: Closeup of the menu bar.
 Notice that the lock symbol counts as the first section.](D:\DokumenteCSA\000 AAA Dokumente\000 AAA HSRW\General\AHK scripts\Projects\DistractLess\Documentation\DL_CloseUpToolBar.PNG "")